win20-official/cursemods/README.md

 A one click installer for any CurseForge mod.
 It automatically manages installing a mod and any of its dependencies, as well as checking for game version & mod loader compatibility.

+## Usage

+To open the UI press the `O` key in-game.
+This keybind can be changed in the Minecraft keybinding settings.

 ## Features

 * Automatic dependency management